LucasKnudsen/mid_course_exam_jan_21/README.md

 - Postman: https://www.postman.com/

 ### Tests
 This repository has been equipped with Cypress for E2E tests.
-You will get extra scores for adding component tests (using Jest and Enzyme)

 To run the test suite, execute:
 ```